Fire Engineering Training Community

 Professional Qualifications:

 I have risen through the ranks.
-7 years as a firefighter, 12 as a Lieutenant on an Engine company, 6 years as a captain on an Engine company and 2+ years as a Deputy Chief.
-I also work in the Support Services Division of the Masachusetts Fire Academy for Recruit training, the LNG-LPG firefighting program and regional programs.
+7 years as a firefighter, 12 as a Lieutenant on an Engine company, 6 years as a captain on an Engine company and 5+ years as a Deputy Chief.
+I also work in the Support Services Division of the Masachusetts Fire Academy an also per diem for an ambulance company.

 Topics you provide training for: